sdsc-hpc-training-org/expanse_singularity/write.md

 ### Write into a Singularity Container

-Try writing into the container (as root, you might be prompted for your password):
+Try writing into the sandbox container you [created earlier](scratchimage.md).
+You will do this by logging in as root, so you might be prompted for your password:

     sudo singularity shell --writable ubuntu